Anticipatory Governance: Upgrading Government for the 21st Century

 Jane Harman // Director, President and CEO, Wilson Center

-Leon Fuerth //Founder and Director of the Project on Forward Engagement; National Security Adviser to Vice President Gore
+Leon Fuerth //Professor of International Affairs, George Washington University and former National Security Adviser to Vice President Al Gore

 Former Special Counselor to President Reagan; currently president of the Center for the Study of the Presidency and Congress